 The custom looped subframe also called back to the scrambler’s heyday while the shortened mudguards spoke more to today’s aesthetics.
-A pair of streamlined side covers completed the DR Big’s transformation but the team didn’t stop with retro cosmetics.
+A pair of streamlined side covers completed the DR Big’s transformation but the team didn’t stop with cosmetics.
 Tiago and Luis rebuilt the 21/17 wheelset and shod the hoops with Metzeler Karoo (front) and Mitas E-09 (front) rubber.
 A new one-into-two exhaust system and Arrow mufflers also added some modern-day performance.

 Gallery: Unik Edition Scrambler: 1991 Suzuki DR 800 S Big

 With all the pieces in place, Unik Edition knew they had to find a way to spice up the build.

 “A customer had this original but rusty DR 800, and said that he wanted something ‘cool’,” explained Tiago.
 “So I said, ‘why not do something more artistic’?”